-37. That when there is an executive committee, the structure of participation of the various categories of directors should be similar to that of the board itself, and that the secretary is included in this committee.
+Meets A raitiany meets 🗆 Ехріані 🗆 37.
+That when there is an executive various categories of citself, and that the secretary lirectors should be similar to that of the board

-Meets \Box Partially meets X Explain Not applicable \Box
+Meets \square Partially meets X Explain Not applicable \square

-The president and his secretary are the same as on the Board of Directors, but the participation structure is not the same as that of the Board itself, since art.42.4. of the Company Bylaws and 22 (i) 3 of the Regulations of the Board of Directors, establish:
+The chairman and his secretary are the same as on the Board of Directors, but the participation structure is not the same as that of the Board itself, since art.
+42.4. of the Company Bylaws and 22 (i) 3 of the Regulations of the Board of Directors, establish: